glowcow/NOC_Tools/README.md

 * psycopg2 2.9.1

 ## Setup
-To run this project, git clone it locally
+To run this project, git clone it locally.
+If needed change variables in main/config.py